mufpga/MicroFPGA/tutorials/electronics.md

 #### Power supply

-The board is powered by a 5 V power supply.
+The board is powered by a 5 V power supply (1 A).
 We typically use the same external power supply for the FPGA and the signal conversion board.

 #### Folder content